-- Saliva observations
+- Track saliva observations

-- Cervical mucus observations
+- Track cervical mucus observations

 Signs and symptoms of ovulation

-- Many women experience no ovulation symptoms.
+- Many women experience no physical ovulation symptoms.
 Women who experience symptoms find these can vary from cycle to cycle.

 - The LH surge (detected by ovulation tests) happens 24 – 36 hours before ovulation

 As a woman approaches ovulation, her body produces increasing amounts of a hormone called estrogen, which causes the lining of her uterus to thicken and helps create a sperm friendly environment.
 These high estrogen levels trigger a sudden increase in another hormone called luteinising hormone (LH).
-This LH surge causes the release of the mature egg from her ovary - this is ovulation.
-Ovulation normally occurs 24 to 48 hours after the LH surge, which is why the LH surge is a good predictor of peak fertility.
+This LH surge causes the release of the mature egg from the ovary - this is ovulation.
+Ovulation normally occurs 24 to 36 hours after the LH surge, which is why the LH surge is a good predictor of peak fertility.